-NJCRC Announces 2019 Medical Cannabis Dispensary License Winners
+NJCRC Releases 2019 Medical Cannabis Dispensary License Winners

 NJ medical cannabis dispensary license process unveiled at CRC meeting

-The New Jersey Cannabis Regulatory Commission (NJCRC) announced 30 medical cannabis dispensary license winners from the 2019 Request for Applications (RFA).
+The New Jersey Cannabis Regulatory Commission (NJCRC) released information about the 30 medical cannabis dispensary license winners from the 2019 Request for Applications (RFA).

 “The price of cannabis is still high.
 The patients per dispensary is still high,” Executive Director Jeff Brown said.
 “We have an opportunity to get this program in line with what we need to see and what patients really need as far as access points.”

-The Central Jersey medical cannabis dispensary license winners are:
+The Central Jersey medical cannabis dispensary license winners were:

 1. Middle Valley Partners LLC